What We Do

 HURRICANE TURNAROUND SCHOLARSHIP

 The Hurricane Turnaround Scholarship is awarded to a Cartersville High School senior who has overcome significant adversity during his or her high school years.
-Nominations are taken from high school teachers and administrators with high school counselors selecting the recipient.
 This $1,000 scholarship is awarded each year at the CHS Honors Night and is made possible by Dr. Howard and Susan Hinesley.

 The 2021 recipient was Emily Abbott.